-I don't want to say that women* should wear their bands totally loose – they should be snug.
-The bigger the bust and the more squeezable the woman* the tighter the band should be – as a very general rule.
+I don't want to say that people should wear their bands totally loose – they should be snug.
+As a rule of thumb: The bigger the bust and the more squeezable the person the tighter the band should be – as a very general rule.
 (Of course brafitting is a very very personal thing, the most important thing is that the person wearing the bra is comfortable and supported!)

 Plus: The sizes are really just a rough info the brands provide.
 I've got 32 bands that are as long as 28 bands.
 True story.

 Well, in the end I think it all comes down to this:

 We are all beautiful and wraught in our own way, there is no perfect measuring method to find your brasize.

 It all comes down to see whether your bra fits:

 Does it ride up in the back?
 No

 Do the cups ride up in the front?
 No

 Do the cups fall down in the front?
 No

 Are the wires enclosing your breast tissue?
 Yes